 The Clinic's training staff take an eclectic and evidence-based approach to clinical work that emphasizes developmental and cultural components in assessment and treatment.
 Staff also take a developmental approach to supervision of interns wherein interns' abilities, skills, interests, and growth areas are considered.

 COVID-19 UPDATE: As a result of the ongoing COVID-19 pandemic, the Clinic has made some modifications to our normal operating procedures designed to maximize the safety of youth, interns, and staff while continuing to provide high quality training for interns and clinical services for the Court, youth and families, and the community.
 Modifications include providing certain psychotherapy and intervention services remotely via phone or video chat.
 In-person assessment services occur in safe, secure, controlled, and socially distanced locations.
 Ample PPE, sanitizer, and cleaning supplies are provided for interns, staff, youth, and families.

-The goal of our training program is to produce well-rounded entry level psychologists with both generalized clinical and forensic-specific skills.
-The program is accredited by the American Psychological Association; the internship's current accreditation status may be verified by calling the Commission on Accreditation at 202-336-5979.
+The goal of our training program is to produce well-rounded entry level psychologists who can practice across a broad spectrum of professional settings.
+The program is accredited by the American Psychological Association; the internship's current accreditation status may be verified by calling the Office of Commission on Accreditation at 202-336-5979.